QR TOOLS

 6.4.
 Improved Efficiency

-Efficient object detection models, like EfficientDet, demonstrate that it's possible to achieve high levels of accuracy with reduced computational resources, improving the overall efficiency of identifying multiple objects.
+Efficient object detection models, like EfficientDet, demonstrate that it's possible to achieve high levels of accuracy with reduced computational resources, improving the overall efficiency.

 7. Challenges and Future Directions